-- 4. Serbia's economic recovery continues.
-Growth reached 2.8 percent (yoy) in 2016, supported by stronger net exports and private investment.
+4. Serbia's economic recovery continues.
+Notwithstanding some temporary supply shocks, broad economic activity remains robust, supported by continued recovery of private consumption, robust export growth, and strong FDI.
 The labor market continues to strengthen, with employment rising and unemployment falling.
-The headline CPI inflation has picked up (3.6 percent, yoy, in June) mainly on account of higher food and energy prices, while core inflation remains moderate (2 percent, yoy, in June).
-The external current account deficit continued to narrow in 2016 and remains fully covered by foreign direct investment.
-Yields on government securities and bank lending rates have declined markedly since the start of the NBS easing cycle. - 5.
-We expect the consistent implementation of the policy actions and reforms envisaged under our economic program to maintain the virtuous cycle of boosting confidence, improving private sector dynamism, and fostering economic growth. - Real GDP is expected to expand at 3 percent in 2017 and to gradually rise to 4 percent over the medium term, on account of improved market confidence, stronger private sector employment and real wages and credit growth, and the positive effects of structural reforms. - Annual headline CPI inflation is projected to average 3.4 percent in 2017, supported by a pick-up in import prices and a narrowing output gap.
-And in the medium term, inflation is expected to stay within the inflation target range. - The current account deficit is expected to remain at about 4 percent of GDP in 2017 and over the medium term, as strong exports offset increased consumption and investment.
+Headline CPI inflation has remained close to the center of the inflation target range (2.8 percent, yoy, in October), while core inflation remains subdued (1.4 percent, yoy, in October).
+The external current account deficit has temporarily widened but remains fully covered by foreign direct investment.
+Yields on government securities and bank lending rates have declined markedly since the start of the NBS easing cycle.

+5. We expect the consistent implementation of the policy actions and reforms envisaged under our economic program to maintain the virtuous cycle of boosting confidence, improving private sector dynamism, and fostering economic growth.

+- Real GDP is expected to expand at 2 percent in 2017 and 3.5 percent in 2018, and to gradually rise to 4 percent over the medium term, on account of improved market confidence, stronger private sector employment and real wages and credit growth, robust export growth, and the positive effects of structural reforms. - Annual headline CPI inflation is projected to average 3.1 percent in 2017 and to remain at around 3 percent over the medium term. - The current account deficit is expected to temporarily widen to about 4.6 percent of GDP in 2017 due to the effects of the drought and electricity production disruptions in the first half of the year.
+The deficit is expected to return to about 4 percent in 2018 and over the medium term, as strong exports offset increased consumption and investment.
 External financing will continue to rely mostly on FDI as well as on bilateral and project loans.